 The less involved one parent is in caring for the child, however, the more likely it is that that parent will need to pay child support.
 Even if one parent has regular visitation with the children, he or she may still be expected to pay child support in some amount.

-Resolving Child Support and Custody Issues Through Mediation in Huntsville
+Resolving Child Support and Custody Issues Through Mediation

 When working through issues of child support, custody, and visitation, it is extremely important to have a qualified Huntsville child support lawyer on your side.
 At Leigh Daniel Family Law, our skilled child support lawyer often helps clients resolve these issues through a process called mediation.

-• During mediation: The spouses and their lawyers meet with a neutral third-party mediator.
+- During mediation: The spouses and their lawyers meet with a neutral third-party mediator.
 The mediator, who understands Alabama child custody and support laws, helps the parties find a “common ground.”
 However, the mediator cannot force either party to accept a decision.

-• If mediation fails: Depending on your individual situation, our child support lawyer will discuss your options for either trying another round of mediation or attempting another type of negotiation.
+- If mediation fails: Depending on your individual situation, our child support lawyer will discuss your options for either trying another round of mediation or attempting another type of negotiation.
 Or we may take your case to court to fight for a fair resolution.

-Can Child Support Be Changed in Alabama?
+Can Child Support Be Modified in Alabama?

 Although you make the best decisions you can when you create a child support order in Alabama, things change.
 Alabama allows families to modify their child support orders to reflect those changes.